Securities Concentration and Failure to Diversify

 Failure to recommend an overall strategy to manage the risks associated with securities concentrations and/or failing to diversify can be considered stockbroker negligence, unsuitable investment advice or a violation of FINRA sales practice rules and regulations.

 For many years stockbrokers have held themselves out as “financial advisors” to their clients.
 When a financial advisor lauds their financial expertise to garner a client’s business and clients rely upon these representations, a fiduciary relationship may be formed whether in a typical “non-discretionary” brokerage account or a fee-based investment advisory account.

 As fiduciaries financial advisors are held to a higher standard when making recommendations to customers.
 They must abide by financial industry standards of care and best-practices when making investment recommendations.
 They have a fundamental obligation to act in the best interest of their customers at the time of making investment recommendations.
 As such a securities concentration or failure to diversify an investment portfolio may be considered a breach of their fiduciary duty.
 Breach of fiduciary duty may be a cause of action in a FINRA arbitration claim for damages due to securities concentrations and failure to diversify.Contact our Firm if You’ve Suffered Losses due to Overconcentration

-The Silver Law Group can help you determine whether an investment loss is the result of from the failure to securities concentration and a failure to diversify a brokerage account.
+The Silver Law Group can help you determine whether an investment loss is the result of a securities concentration and/or a failure to diversify a brokerage account.
 If an investor suffers losses as the result of securities concentration or the failure to diversify they may be able recover their losses in a FINRA arbitration claim.